Bisolvon® Frequently Asked Questions

 Seek medical advice if you have taken more than the recommended dose of any Bisolvon® product.
-Advice can be provided by a doctor, pharmacists or by calling Poisons Information line in Australia on 131126.
+Advice can be provided by a doctor, pharmacist or by calling the Poisons Information line in Australia on 13 11 26.

-As with all medications, you should ask for your doctor's advice if you are pregnant, likely to become pregnant or are breastfeeding or likely to be breastfeeding before you start taking Bisolvon®.
+As with all medications, if you are pregnant, likely to become pregnant, breastfeeding, or likely to be breastfeeding, you should ask for your doctor’s advice before you start taking Bisolvon®.

-Basically, there are two kinds of cough: chesty (productive) and dry (non-productive).
-Chesty cough:
+There are two kinds of cough: chesty (productive) and dry (non-productive).

-A chesty cough, also known as productive cough, it is often the result of a viral lower respiratory tract infection, such as the common cold.
-Infection causes the mucus membrane of the airways to become inflamed and produce thick, sticky mucus, so that it is no longer removed by the body’s normal clearing action and clogs up the airways.
+Chesty cough: A chesty cough, also known as productive cough, is often the result of a mild upper respiratory tract infection, such as the common cold.
+Infection causes the mucus membrane of the airways to become inflamed and produce thick, sticky mucus, which is no longer removed by the body’s normal clearing action and clogs up the airways.
 Coughing helps push out this sticky phlegm.
-When there is inflammation and abundance of thick mucus, this can narrow the airways, makes breathing difficult, and may promote bacterial infection.
+When there is inflammation and abundance of thick mucus, this can narrow the airways and make breathing difficult.

-A non-productive cough is dry and tickling - a repeated irritation of the respiratory tract and usually without producing phlegm.
-This cough can for example be caused by cigarette smoke, dust or allergies.
-Sometimes it remains for a couple of days or 1 – 2 weeks at the end of a common cold.
+Dry cough: A dry cough is non-productive and tickly – it involves a repeated irritation of the respiratory tract and usually no phlegm is produced.
+This cough can, for example, be caused by cigarette smoke, dust or allergies.
+Sometimes it remains for a couple of days or 1 – 2 weeks after the the end of a common cold.

 Yes.
-For example, in the case of a common cold or flu, there are often different cough phases: At first a dry cough that later turns more and more into a chesty cough.
-The chesty cough can be followed again by a dry cough, which might last for a longer time-period.
+In the case of a common cold, there are often different cough phases: first there can be a dry cough, which can later turn more and more into a chesty cough.
+The chesty cough can once again be followed by a dry cough, which then might last for a longer time-period.
 Please see your doctor if your cough lasts longer than 5 days.

-Whether you should consult a doctor is dependant on the individual situation.
-In general contact a doctor if your cough lasts longer than about a week, if you have a fever, or if you have persistent chest pain or difficulty breathing.
+Whether you should consult a doctor is dependent on the individual situation.
+In general, contact a doctor if your cough lasts longer than about a week, if you have a fever, or if you have persistent chest pain or difficulty breathing.
 See your doctor immediately if you are coughing up blood.

 Yes.
-Bisolvon® Chesty and Chesty Forte helps to remove sticky phlegm from the airways faster and more easily.
+Bisolvon® Chesty and Chesty Forte help to remove sticky phlegm from the airways faster and more easily.
 Therefore, the frequency of coughing may be increased in order to remove the increased amount of phlegm.
-Later, the frequency of coughing and the amount of phlegm coughed up decreases.
+Later, the frequency of coughing and the amount of phlegm coughed up will decrease.
 If not, ask for medical advice.